About The Disease

 Step 2: The therapist will turn your head to the right at 45 degrees.

-Step 4: This position should be held for about 30 seconds or until your vertigo ceases.
+Step 4: This position should be held for about 30 seconds or until the vertigo ceases.

-Step 5: Now, turn your head to the opposite side, so that it is 45 degrees to your left.
+Step 5: Now, the head is turned to the opposite side, so that it is 45 degrees to the left.

-Step 6: Hold this position for 30 more seconds or until your vertigo ceases.
+Step 6: Hold this position for 30 more seconds or until the vertigo ceases.

-Step 7: Turn to your left side and be there for 30 seconds more.
+Step 7: Patient is turned further Turn to the left side and kept there for 30 seconds more.
 Note that, you should not turn to the side which has vertigo problem.

-The doctor will help to manoeuvre your head swiftly from one side to another so that the canaliths move back to their place and settle down.
+The doctor will help to manoeuvre your head swiftly from one side to another so that the canaliths move back to their correct position.

-Step 1: Your doctor will suggest you sit on the table with your legs down.
+Step 1: Your doctor will suggest you to sit on the table with your legs down.

 Step 2: If you have a problem on the left side, the therapist will turn your head to the right at 45 degrees.
 Vice-versa if you have a problem on your right side.

-Step 3: Holding your head at 45 degrees to your right you will be made to sleep on your left side, with your nose facing up.
+Step 3: Holding your head at 45 degrees to your right you will be made to go down on your left side, with your nose facing up.

-Step 4: Be in this position for 30 seconds.
+Step 4: This position is held for 30 seconds.

-Step 5: Now, holding your head in the same state, you will be held up, and swiftly moved to the opposite side.
+Step 5: Now, holding your head in the same direction, you will be swiftly swung to the opposite side.
 In this position, your nose will be pointing down at the table.

 Step 6: Hold this position for 30 more seconds.

 Step 7: You will be helped to sit back gently on the table until you feel fit to stand up.

-Epley and Semontmaneuvers are very efficient to treat BPPV in few sittings.
+Epley and Semont manoeuvres are very efficient to treat BPPV.
 That makes them popular and the first choice of treatment for BPPV.